clojure-emacs/cider/doc/extended_workflow.md

 (setq cider-show-error-buffer nil)
 ```

+At times, the error being displayed will originate from a bug in the
+CIDER code itself.
+These internal errors might frequently occur and
+interrupt your workflow, but you might not want to suppress **all**
+stacktrace buffers via the `cider-show-error-buffer` variable as
+above; instead, you might only want to suppress *this specific type*
+of internal error.
+The stacktrace buffers provide such an option when
+displaying an internal error.
+A toggle button will be displayed with
+the error type's name, and you can toggle whether this particular type
+of error will cause the stacktrace buffer to automatically show
+itself.
+The toggle button controls this behavior only during the
+current Emacs session, but if you would like to make the suppression
+more permanent, you can do so by customizing the
+`cider-stacktrace-suppressed-errors` variable.
+The buffer will also
+provide a direct link to the bug reporting page to help facilitate its
+diagnosis and repair.

-Independently of the value of `cider-show-error-buffer`, the error buffer is
+Independently of the value of `cider-show-error-buffer` or `cider-stacktrace-suppressed-errors`,
-always generated in the background.
+the error buffer is always generated in the background.
 Use `cider-visit-error-buffer` to visit
 this buffer.

 There are two more selective strategies for the error buffer: